 O2E: So this was before Shack Shine joined the O2E Brands family of home-service companies.
 What changed when the company came on board?

 MW: Before we joined O2E Brands, none of us had a lot of experience; we created a brand and ran with it.
-But joining forces with Brian Scudamore (founder of 1-800-GOT-JUNK?, WOW 1 DAY PAINTING, and You Move Me) really professionalized our business.
+But joining forces with Brian Scudamore (founder of 1-800-GOT-JUNK? and WOW 1 DAY PAINTING) really professionalized our business.
 All our branding and marketing material became a lot more relevant and unique for our customers.
 We also gained all the support from head office, the Junktion.

 O2E: What were you doing before you joined Shack Shine?